n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 ...
 ```

 In addition, people would also use prctl to create a seccomp sandbox.
-However, it's also the same as creating a sandbox with syscall prctl which we talked in previous section.
+However, it's also the same as creating a sandbox with syscall prctl which we talked about in the previous section.

 ```c
 //gcc ./main -o main